Project Summary

 To address these challenges, GAERS’ training program will focus on promoting safe, affordable, and environmentally sustainable alternatives to harmful pesticides, including Atrazine, Glyphosate, and Dichlorvos, which are banned or restricted in many countries due to health and environmental hazards.
 Smallholder farmers will be trained in integrated pest management (IPM), organic pesticide development, and bio-based pest control methods.
 These practices are designed to reduce chemical contamination of soil and water, enhance biodiversity, and improve long-term crop yields.

-Farmers will also be educated on sustainable agricultural practices, such as organic farming, crop rotation, intercropping, and using natural fertilizers, to further improve soil health and resilience.
+Farmers are also be educated on sustainable agricultural practices, such as organic farming, crop rotation, intercropping, and using natural fertilizers, to further improve soil health and resilience.

-Through extension services, and farmer online training sessions, GAERS aims to equip farmers with actionable knowledge to:
+Through extension services, and farmer online training sessions, GAERS equips farmers with actionable knowledge to:

 - Reduce reliance on expensive and hazardous chemicals, cutting production costs and improving profit margins.